-We live in a world based on the "get" principle; everyone is out to acquire as much as possible for himself.
-The tenth commandment, however, is intended to govern this proclivity of human nature, striking at man's heart.
-John Ritenbaugh exposes the essence of covetousness and its marked link to the first commandment.
+Everyone is out to acquire as much as possible for himself.
+The tenth commandment, however, governs this proclivity of human nature, striking at man's heart.

-The sixth commandment, forbidding murder, is rare among the Ten Commandments in that a clear and short line can be drawn between its commission and its horrible consequences.
-Yet, as John Ritenbaugh shows, some people—even nominal Christians—find ways to justify killing their fellow human beings, as well as themselves.
+The sixth commandment, forbidding murder, is rare among the Ten Commandments in that a clear line can be drawn between its commission and its consequences.